sahana-manju/PrecipiTrack/README.md

 # Rainfall Prediction System

 This project utilizes a hybrid model consisting of **LSTM (Long Short-Term Memory)**, **Ridge Regression**, and **XGBoost** to predict rainfall measurements in millimeters, given radar measurements in a region.
-This hybrid approach has shown to reduce the prediction error by **10%** compared to existing standalone models.
+This hybrid approach has shown to reduce the mean absolute error by **40%** compared to existing standalone models.

 ## Overview